Hecgithub/House_Price_Prediction/README.md

 Pandas library is used to perform the data manipulation in Python.
 Pandas library is extremely powerful and helped us to simplify data cleaning tasks like data inspection, data fill, loading and saving data, mergers and join, duplicate, import data and much more.

-A folder containing three files with code to pre-process the data can be found here: **[link](./03_Code_and_Data/03_Data_Cleaning/)**
+A folder containing three files with code to pre-process the data can be found here: **[link](./03_Preprocessing/)**

 ## Implementing machine learning model(s)

 For this analysis, we used three different machine learning models, which are Linear Regression, Random Forest, and XGBRegressor.
 In comparing the three models, the XGB Regressor model was far more accurate.
-The model had a 0.75% accuracy in predicting the house prices in the Huston, Texas, area.
+The model had a 0.75% accuracy in predicting the house prices in the Houston, Texas, area.
 The top four features of importance are constructed area, lot area sqft, zip code, and year built.

 Machine learning is an iterative process.
 This first round of data exploration and model evaluation was an excellent start to gain insights quickly and get a reasonably good model prototype.
 This dataset has much structure, and further work is required to build a high-performing prediction model.